TogoorooDev/sanemark-crystal/README.md

 A [Crystal](https://crystal-lang.org) implementation of [Sanemark](https://yujiri.xyz/sanemark).
 Forked from [markd](https://github.com/icyleaf/markd), an implementation of commonmark.

-Because this library was forked from markd, it supports a couple of options that are not part of the Sanemark spec.
+Because this library was forked from markd, the options besides `allow_html` are from that.

+*There are a few failing tests right now because I've changed the way emphasis works and I'm not quite sure what I* want *the behavior to be in some edge cases.*

 ## Quick start